Past speaking engagemens

 As we're drawn further into the 21st century by the dawn of a new decade, the very concept of 'world order' seems more elusive than ever before.
 Literally, because we're now down to what Ian Bremmer calls a G-zero world: a post-G-20, post-G-8 and post-G-7 era with a geopolitical landscape that is more unstable than at the peak of the Cold War during the Cuban Missile Crisis.
 Figuratively because a series of seismic shocks, that are societal, ecological, technological and biological in nature, have taken away any global form of structure or predictability.
 While we have been busy managing our countries and companies locally, entropy has been devouring our overarching systems.

-The tour founded relationships with interesting people I otherwise would've never met, and that's what nexxworks is great at.
+The tour founded relationships with interesting people I otherwise would've never met.

 It was truly an eye-opening experience that both enriched my network with amazing people and helped me shape the further direction of my career.